Sign On Bonus Available for clinical positions through 8/31/21:

-Joining a Thom Early Intervention Program means joining the largest program of its kind in Massachusetts.
-Our early intervention teams provide services to eligible children, birth to age three years old and their families.
-You will have leadership opportunities, ongoing supervision and paid continuing education and training – all contributing to our supportive environment for both experienced and beginning clinicians.
+You will have leadership opportunities, ongoing supervision and paid continuing education and training – all contributing to our supportive work environment for both experienced and beginning clinicians.

-With over 1,000 employees across the state, we are able to offer competitive salaries, comprehensive benefits, and opportunities for ongoing professional development.
+With hundreds of employees across the state, we are able to offer flexible schedules, comprehensive benefits, and opportunities for ongoing professional development.

 We Hire: Speech-Language Pathologists, Physical Therapists, Occupational Therapists, Social Workers, Mental Health Specialists, Educators, Nurses, Nutritionists, Music Therapists, and Teaching Assistants.

 “Real success is finding your lifework in the work that you love”